DLMedeiro/Cupcakes/README.md

 # Cupcakes

-HTML/JS Front end application using a JSON API to generate a list of cupcakes which can be mofified and added to.
+HTML/JS Front end application using a JSON API to generate a list of cupcakes which can be modified and added to.

 ## Check it out at: